discue/ui-components/README.md

 The list of currently available components can be found at [ui.discue.io](https://ui.discue.io/components/back-to-top.html).

-## Service-side Rendering (SSR)
-The default export can not be used for SSR apps.
-That is because some components might carry also inline stlyes.
-We do however provide the SSR-friendly export `@discue/ui-components`

 ## Run Tests

 To run tests, run the following command